jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 **Don't rush through this part**.
 Spend some time thinking about your objective and what you need to achieve to get there.
 Completing your key results should allow you to confidently say you've completed your objective.

-With this vision in mind, you now have clarity on it means when you say "learn TypeScript." and you know what outcomes you expect to achieve.
+With this vision in mind, you now have clarity on it means when you say "learn TypeScript" and you know what you expect to achieve.

 ### Establish a Timeframe